Copter64/WLED_Music_Sync/readme.md

 ## Adding New Songs

 1. Add the MP3 file to the `songs` directory
-2. Create a timing file in the `songs` directory with the same name
-3. Add the song entry to `timings.yml`
+2. Add the song entry to `timings.yml` with your desired light show configuration
-4. Update any preset mappings in `controller_presets.txt` if needed
+3. Update any preset mappings in `controller_presets.txt` if needed

 ## Troubleshooting